 Details of the Recall

-Genesis said in documents provided to the National Highway Traffic Safety Administration (NHTSA) that two G80s and three G70s have caught fire, but there have been no crashes or injuries related to this recall.
-If a fire is about to occur, vehicle owners may notice smoke, a burning or melting odor or an illuminated check-engine or battery light near the speedometer.
+Genesis said in documents from the National Highway Traffic Safety Administration (NHTSA) that two G80s and three G70s have caught fire.
+Still, there have been no crashes or injuries related to this recall.
+If a fire is about to occur, vehicle owners may notice smoke, a burning or melting odor or an illuminated check engine or battery light near the speedometer.

 This is the first in a series of fire-related recalls involving Hyundai and Kia vehicles to include cars from the Genesis brand, an upscale car division of Hyundai.
-While Hyundai and Kia belong to the same parent company, they often share parts, design and engineering.
+While Hyundai and Kia are the same parent company, they often share parts, design, and engineering.
 Prior recalls for Hyundai and Kia vehicles involved other brake system short circuits, brake fluid leaks, faulty oil pans, oil leaks and defective oil pans.

 What to Do If Your Vehicle Catches Fire

-There are a number of safety steps you can take if your vehicle catches fire while it is still in motion.
-First, pull over and shut off the engine, which ensures that fuel flow is stopped right away.
+You can take many safety steps if your vehicle catches fire while it is still in motion.
+First, pull over and shut off the engine, ensuring fuel flow is stopped immediately.
 Make sure you and your passengers exit the vehicle as soon as possible.
 Stay at least 100 to 150 feet away.
 Do not return to your vehicle to retrieve any property.
 Call emergency personnel.
 If you are parked by the side of the road, stay far behind the vehicle to avoid being hit if another car strikes your vehicle.

 If you or a loved one has been injured due to a safety defect, contact an experienced auto defect lawyer to obtain more information about pursuing your legal rights.
 You may be able to seek compensation for your injuries, damages and losses.